Eleven area teams invited to state basketball, soccer playoffs

 Soccer to play in SoCal Regionals

-All three local soccer teams that won section titles will be hosting state playoff games this week.
+Three of the four local soccer teams that won section titles will be continue in the postseason this week.

-The Foothill boys (23-1-2), who won their second straight Central Section title two weeks ago, are the No. 1 seed in Division IV and will host No. 8 Pasadena-Marshall (17-2-3) in a 4 p.m. game.
-The Trojans home field was being renovated all season and they played all their home games at South High this year.
+The Foothill boys (23-1-2), who won their second straight Central Section title two weeks ago, are the No. 1 seed in Division IV and will host No. 8 Pasadena-Marshall (17-2-3) in a 4 p.m. game on Tuesday.
+The Trojans home field has been going through a renovation all season and they played all their home games at South High this year.
 The Eagles lost in the Southern Section Division 5 final.

 Central Section D-2 girls champion Centennial (18-4-3) is the No. 4 seed in Division II and will host No. 5 La Mirada (18-6-3) at 4 p.m.
 The Matadors lost in the Southern Section Division 2 semifinals.